hanlongfu/discrete_mathematics/README.md

 - same as [[#4 3 - Functions]]

 [[0109.001 - Discrete Mathematics with Applications]] - MATHB_DMwA
+- Both 5th and 3rd editions:
 	- 7.2 - One-to-One, Onto, and Inverse Functions

 [[0109.002 - Mathematics - A Discrete Introduction]] - MATHB_MADI
 - same as [[#4 3 - Functions]]